halfdan/zestyhq-base/README.md

 # zestyhq-base

 This Dockerfile builds the base image for CircleCI 2.0 builds used at Zesty.
-It's based on Ubuntu 14.04.
+It's based on heroku/heroku:16.

 ## What's included?

-- Ubuntu 14.04
+- heroku-16 base image
 - rbenv
 - Ruby 2.3.5
 - Build essentials